8 tornadoes confirmed in Ohio, 3 in Michigan as severe storms cross central US

 PAVILION TOWNSHIP, Mich.
-(AP) — At least eight tornadoes have touched down in Ohio and three have been confirmed in Michigan as severe storms barreled through the central U.S. late Tuesday and early Wednesday, killing one man in Tennessee when a tree toppled onto a vehicle he was in.
+(AP) — At least eight tornadoes have touched down in Ohio and three have been confirmed in Michigan as severe storms barreled through the central U.S. late Tuesday and early Wednesday, killing one man in Tennessee when a tree toppled onto his vehicle.

 The storm that rumbled across northeastern Tennessee brought high winds that knocked down powerlines and trees.
 Claiborne County Sheriff Bob Brooks said a 22-year-old man was in a car struck by one of the trees.

-Weather service meteorologist in Michigan Nathan Jeruzal said the tornadoes there touched down one each in Kalamazoo, Cass and Branch counties — all in the southwestern part of the state.
+In Michigan, weather service meteorologist Nathan Jeruzal said the tornadoes there touched down one each in Kalamazoo, Cass and Branch counties — all in the southwestern part of the state.
+Gov. Gretchen Whitmer declared a state of emergency for four counties.

 Her parents and brother were injured during the storm.
 Her brother suffered a broken pelvis and broken back, but he and other victims all survived, Smith added.